 Rocket City Modern Quilt Guild Bylaws

 The name of the guild shall be the Rocket City Modern Quilt Guild and will be referred to as RCMQG or Rocket City MQG.
+The current address of RCMQG may be viewed on the RCMQG website contact page.

 The purpose of the RCMQG is to further members’ modern quilt skills and educate the community on modern and non-traditional quilting.

-Affiliation.
-The Guild is an affiliate member of the Modern Quilt Guild Inc. Through a group exemption with the Modern Quilt Guild Inc., the Guild is a 501(c)(3) tax-exempt organization.
+RCMQG is an affiliate member of the Modern Quilt Guild Inc. Through a group exemption with the Modern Quilt Guild Inc., the Guild is a 501(c)(3) tax-exempt organization.

 To the extent permitted by law, every person who is or was a Board member, employee, or committee member of the Guild shall have a right to be indemnified by the Guild against all reasonable action, suit, or proceeding in which they may become involved as a party or otherwise by reason of their being or having been a Board member, employee or committee member of the Guild.